Contributed by Staff of Timberline Knolls

 Today, it is rare for an individual to enter treatment with only a singular diagnosis.
 Most have co-occurring disorders, in which the primary diagnosis could be anxiety, and the secondary diagnosis could be a substance use disorder.
-It is equally likely that a person could have a primary diagnosis of alcoholism along with a secondary issue with depression.
+It is equally likely that a person could have a primary diagnosis of alcoholism along with other secondary behavioral concerns.

 The question of, “Which one came first and did the first cause the second?” is often bandied about in the treatment field.
 Even for individual patients, the answer is not often clear.
 The various disorders and addictions intertwine and overlap, not unlike the various members in a highly enmeshed family.
 The truth is when it comes to whether addiction or a mental disorder came first, it can go either way.

 Alcohol consumption is a good example of when addiction and mental disorders collide.
 Although alcohol is often paired with the concept of revelry, partying and positive group behavior, the bottom line is alcohol is a depressant.
 Hence, alcohol can lead to depression.
 Or, on the other hand, a person may be clinically depressed and turn to alcohol, hoping it will deliver on the “party” promise.

 It won’t.
 In fact, many believe that the escalating rate of suicide among college students is connected to alcohol abuse.
 It is easy to imagine a stressed and depressed student turning to alcohol to feel better.
 Once intoxicated, even more depressed, and now struggling with impaired judgment, that student can easily go from “maybe” to “yes” regarding self-termination.